We want to see more cycling as well as walking. Both are green, clean and healthy ways of getting around.

 Pedestrians and cyclists share many common objectives – both forms of transport have been marginalised at the expense of motor vehicles.

-But, pavement cycling is illegal: the law must be better enforced, and more needs to be done to make cyclists feel safer on the road so that they aren’t tempted to use pavements.
+Living Streets wants the law to be better enforced, but more importantly calls for more to be done to make cyclists feel safer on the road so that they don't feel the need to use pavements.

 A major cause of pavement cycling is the perceived risk to cyclists from fast-moving motor traffic.